 On This Page:

 1. From Galway to the Aran Islands by Tour

-It's at Doolin - only 1.5 hours away - that you'll board the ferry to the Aran Islands, disembarking on Inisheer, the smallest (and closest) of the three islands.
+It's at Doolin – only 1.5 hours away from Galway – that you'll board the ferry to the Aran Islands.
+It's a pleasant journey of around 30 minutes, with passengers disembarking at Inisheer, the smallest (and closest) of the three islands.

 2. From Galway to the Aran Islands by Ferry

 For those who prefer to make their own arrangements, there are two ferry routes available for those traveling from Galway to the Islands of Aran.
 The most popular is the ferry from Doolin.
 A scenic 1.5-hour drive from Galway, and a little longer if traveling by bus, Doolin is itself a destination that's worth exploring and has the added benefit of being located a short distance from the spectacular Cliffs of Moher.

 Operators along this route include Doolin Ferry Co, and Doolin2Aran Ferries, both of which offer daily services from March to October to each of the three islands.
 In addition to their regular ferry services, both companies offer dedicated cruises, taking in popular sightseeing spots such as the Cliffs of Moher.
 Journey times take between 15 minutes to 35 minutes, depending on which island you're traveling to.

 If traveling by car, there's plenty of safe parking in Doolin in which to leave your vehicle.
 And if not by car, you can get to Doolin by bus from Galway.
 While it's a picturesque journey, it is, however, a little slow; expect to spend around two hours on the road each way, with plenty of stops and connections to be made.